 If you’ve been on this site before, you know I’m a big fan of network marketing.

-It got a bad rap over the years because most people fail to commit to it and then bad mouth it.
+It got a bad rap over the years because most people fail to commit to it and then bad mouth it to others.

 Also, I firmly believe that with the potential audience reach available with technology today (social media, blogging, YouTube, etc.), NOW is the best time in the history of the world to create a full time network marketing income.